DMVance/eBird-Migrations/README.md

 # Select a species to study and analyze

 #### Next Steps
+* Select a species to study
 * Create a deployed app - Data Engineering and Data Science
-* Perform statistical analysis
-* Make visualizations
+* Statistical analysis and visualizations
-* Select a species to track
 * Set up recurring (once per day/week) API call for observation data - streaming data
 * Create a database to store observations
 * Map observations and analyze migrations